Mass Closure of Credit Card Accounts

 She checked my credit and proceeded to tell me that they were closing my account.
 Her explanation was that they were afraid that with a $8000 limit, the debt on the card would go up.

-Recently I had a problem with U.S. Bank for credit balance refund.
-To get cash from 0% APR balance transfer offers, I transferred balances to one of a U.S. Bank credit card.
-When I called the customer service to request a refund, they told me their policy did not allow to issue refunds via direct deposit or check.
-Refunds had to send back to the original source.
-One of the source was a cash rewards credit card from Bank of America.
-Reversal was placed on September 23, and my Bank of America credit cards got closed on September 29.
-Clearly this transaction triggered the account review, and that caused the massive credit card closures.
-I could have used Citi or Discover scheme for this, but I wanted explore another options.
+Recently, I encountered an issue with U.S. Bank regarding a credit balance refund.
+To access cash from 0% APR balance transfer offers, I had transferred balances to a U.S. Bank credit card.
+When I contacted customer service to request a refund, they informed me that their policy prohibited issuing refunds via direct deposit or check.
+Refunds had to be sent back to the original source.
+One of these sources was a cash rewards credit card from Bank of America.
+The reversal was processed on September 23, and my Bank of America credit cards were closed on September 29.
+Clearly, this transaction triggered the account review that led to the massive credit card closures.
+I could have used Citi or Discover for this strategy, but I wanted to explore other options.